 GW Alum and Hall-of-Famer Returns to Colonials Following Stint with MLB's Pittsburgh Pirates

-Dave Lorber is in his third season as assistant coach and recruiting coordinator for the George Washington baseball program.
+Dave Lorber is in his fourth season as assistant coach and recruiting coordinator for the George Washington baseball program.

 Lorber played a key role in the mentoring of the 15 freshman that were a part of GW's roster during his second season in 2014.
 The Colonials were one of just two teams in Division I to start seven freshmen in half of its 2014 games, making GW one of the youngest teams in the nation.